Adithya Varma: Original

 In September 2017, it was announced that E4 Entertainment had bought the rights to remake the Telugu film Arjun Reddy (2017) in Tamil and Malayalam languages.
 The following month, Bala was chosen to direct the yet-untitled Tamil remake.
-On 10 November 2017, the title was announced as Varma, although it would later be amended to Varmaa.
+On 10 November 2017, the title was announced as Varma, later amended to Varmaa.
 Raju Murugan was chosen to pen the dialogues.
 M. Sukumar was selected to handle the cinematography and Sathish Suriya was chosen as the film editor, after having earlier worked for Bala's Naachiyaar (2018).
 Producer Mukesh Mehta said the remake would be 20 minutes shorter than the Telugu original.
-Actor Vikram's son Dhruv Vikram was cast as the male lead, making his acting debut.
-It would have been the debut for the Kolkata-based model Megha, who was chosen to play the female lead.
+Actor Vikram's son Dhruv Vikram was cast as the male lead, in what would have been his acting debut.
+It would have been the debut for the Kolkata-based model Megha Chowdhury, who was chosen to play the female lead.
 Akash Premkumar was chosen to play the lead character's best friend.
-Whereas other roles were given to Easwari Rao, Raiza Wilson, Sandra Amy and Mathew Varghese.

 Principal photography began in early March 2018 at Kathmandu, Nepal, and a week later, after completing the first schedule there, the crew shifted to Chennai for the second schedule.
 However, shooting of the film was briefly stalled due to the Tamil Film Producers Council strike, but resumed in April after the strike ended.
 The final schedule of the film took place in August 2018, for which the team had shifted to Tiruvannamalai.
 It was completed in September 2018, thus principal photography of the film has wrapped.